Classical Music vs. Modern Pop Music: A Historical Perspective

 III.
 Conclusion

-Topic: Discussing the Shift of U.S. Foreign Policy from Isolationism to Interventionism
+Topic: Discussing the Shift of U.S. Foreign Policy From Isolationism to Interventionism

 American foreign policy is the most significant in world history for good and bad reasons.
 The early 20th century saw the United States adopt an isolationist foreign policy under the administration of President Herbert Hoover.
 The reason behind this stance was the prosperity and high standard of living the country experienced, making it meaningless to meddle in the affairs of Europe.
 However, the spread of fascism in Europe disturbed this illusion of safety and compelled the country to shift its foreign policy from isolationism to interventionism.

-A. Isolationism
+Isolationism

 The U.S. maintained isolationism in its foreign policy in the early 20th century because, while the nation was developing economically, some issues required internal politicking.
 As such, the country was increasingly insensitive to the threat of fascism in European democracies.
-Even if its allies were in trouble created by Adolf Hitler and Benito Mussolini, the U.S. determined to avoid all conflicts at all costs.
+Even if its allies were in trouble created by Adolf Hitler and Benito Mussolini, the U.S. determined to avoid all conflicts at all costs (Kupchan, 2022).
 Ideally, American politicians saw no prospect of European troubles reaching their motherland if the country was not involved.
 Nonetheless, Americans feared that the instability in Europe could spread to their land.
 In turn, optimistically naïve politicians began initiatives to protect the country from the threat of war.
-For example, Frank B. Kellogg created the Kellogg-Briand Pact, which saw 15 countries agree to protect America from the threat of war.
+For example, Frank B. Kellogg created the Kellogg-Briand Pact, which saw 15 countries agree to protect America from the threat of war (Kupchan, 2022).
 Consequently, the Nine Power Treaty affirmed China’s territorial integrity through the Open Door policy.
 However, Japan’s invasion of Manchuria in 1931 marked the end of the policy.
-Therefore, while the U.S. was keen to keep the world stable, events were moving too fast to remain aloof and optimistic.
+Therefore, while the U.S. was keen to keep the world stable, events were moving too fast to remain aloof and optimistic (Kupchan, 2022).
 The takeover of free countries one by one by the Nazi war machine triggered panic among Americans who realized the folly of optimism in a world under crisis.
 Besides, politicians began clamoring for the country’s involvement in foreign affairs between 1930 and 1941, when the focus shifted from isolationism to interventionism.

-B. Reasons for Moving to Interventionism
+Reasons for Moving to Interventionism

-C. Adopting Interventionism
+Adopting Interventionism

 The instability in Europe triggered the shift from an isolationist position to an interventionist stance in the U.S. foreign policy.
 As fascism spread in Europe and the Nazi war machine overran democracies in this part of the world, the U.S. feared that being aloof to these events was dangerous to its citizens and future.
 As such, politicians and Congress took measures to ensure the country’s involvement in foreign affairs, specifically to end the threat that Hitler and Mussolini presented to the peace and security of free nations.